⚡ Website Components

 AMP

-San Francisco, California, United States An open source HTML framework for creating lightweight pages that are optimized for mobile web browsing and load faster.
+San Francisco, California, United States An open-source HTML framework originally created by Google for building lightweight web pages optimized for fast loading on mobile devices.

 Free Open source